 - During implantation.

-When used together with an IVF cycle, as a Medibank preferred provider, our acupuncture programme should start at least 6 to 8 weeks before an embryo transfer.
+When used together with an IVF cycle, our acupuncture programme should start at least 6 to 8 weeks before an embryo transfer as a Medibank preferred provider.
 Weekly treatment can be beneficial for about 12 weeks after the transfer to improve the pregnancy rate and the odds of live birth.

-At Adelaide City Acupuncture, we start working with your pulse taking, tongue checking and physical palpation and examination.
+Adelaide City Acupuncture offers the best acupuncture and Chinese medicine service in town.
+We are registered acupuncturist and Chinese medicine practitioner.
+We have HICAPS facilities onsite, and you can claim a private health insurance rebate, such as Medibank Private, in the clinic and only pay the gap.
+In your first visit, we start working with your pulse taking, tongue checking, physical palpation, and examination.
 Then we will collect all related information about your diet, your overall lifestyle, exposure to toxins, hereditary factors and medications taking.
 Consequently, by working with both the symptoms and cause, we will form a treatment plan for your approval and treatments to follow.
+By doing so, we can provide the most personalised effective therapy with minimal side effects.

 Your acupuncture treatment may combine with other alternative medicine, such as Chinese herbs, Tui-Na massage, cupping and laser acupuncture.
 It can also use in conjunction with your other routine care and prescription medications.
 The treatments are painless and non-invasive; they will not affect your daily lifestyle during the treatment plan.

-Evidence-based acupuncture may also improve your general health.
+Our acupuncture treatments are based on clinical evidence and will also improve your general health.
 Balancing the hormonal level and reducing stress can also help you feel and function better overall.

 Our mission is to help you enjoyably regain your balanced health.
 At Adelaide City Acupuncture Clinic, We will work with you to find the best treatment solution for your healthcare needs, therefore achieve your quick and lasting pain relief.
 We are conveniently located in the CBD and easily accessible through both private and public transport.
-Email or Call Us (08) 8221 5880 today to learn more about our natural Healthcare Programme options or to schedule your consultation online.
+Email or Call Us at (08) 8221 5880 today to learn more about our natural Healthcare Programme options or schedule your consultation online.